Warzone/PublicMaps/README.md

 When creating a new map or modifying an existing map, please note some of the requirements for our maps.
 Pull requests from non-map developers that affect the map rotation are subject to approval and may be closed.

 ### World Version
 - Every map must work with Minecraft 1.8.9.
-To determine the version of the map, you can load it into your Singleplayer Menu.
+To determine the version of a map, you can open the map's `level.dat` with a NBT editor and [find the value of `Data/DataVersion` or `Version`](https://minecraft.fandom.com/wiki/Data_version#List_of_data_versions).
 - If the world version is from a future (1.9.x and above) or from past (1.7.x and below) versions of Minecraft, you **must** convert the map to be compatible with 1.8.9.
   - This can be achieved manually or by using [a script to automate](https://github.com/mitchts/nbt-converter) the process.